4-co/imdb/README.md

 ## One Collection

 We chose to include different document types in the same collection for simplicity (and to demonstrate).
 You can read about some of the tradeoffs [here](https://docs.microsoft.com/en-us/azure/cosmos-db/modeling-data) and see some of the side effects in the queries below.
+Note that some frameworks (like Spring Boot) require a separate collection for each document type.

 Each document has a type field that is one of: Movie, Actor or Genre